- All Topics

 Otherwise, performance measures should be tracked to indicate those that do not meet compliance and where the backlog of uncompleted routes can be assigned.
-If there continue to be challenges with completing routes within the compliance window, adjustments should be made to the route schedule.
+If there are challenges with completing routes within the compliance window, adjustments should be made to the route schedule.
 The lubrication technician’s competencies and other influencing factors should be reviewed as well.

-For most industrial plants, lubrication task routes are best managed through a computerized maintenance management system (CMMS) with the oversight of a lubrication excellence champion.
+For most industrial plants, lubrication tasks are best managed through a CMMS with the oversight of a lubrication excellence champion.
 Not all systems are created equal, and many are not designed with lubrication best practices in mind.

-If you are in the process of selecting a CMMS for general planning and scheduling of all routes and work orders, consider the fundamental elements discussed in this article for lubrication.
-Otherwise, a complementary software that can handle the lubrication requirements should be considered.
-With many outdated or deficient management systems still in use, the latter option is often the preferred choice.
+If you are in the process of selecting a CMMS for general planning and scheduling of all routes and work orders, consider the fundamental elements discussed in this article.
+Many plants use outdated systems or complementary software, which typically can’t handle anything beyond the basic lubrication requirements.